expo/expo/docs/pages/build-reference/build-configuration.md

 <ImageSpotlight alt="Application identifier prompts in eas build:configure" src="/static/images/eas-build/configure/02-configure-app-ids.png" containerStyle={{ paddingBottom: 0 }} />

 In the example above, we defined exactly the same Android application id and iOS bundle identifier.
 However, they don't need to match.

+#### 3.2.
+Bare project

+There are no additional steps for bare workflow projects.

 #### 5. Next steps